Insuring Two or More Cars

 Is there a limit to how many cars I can insure on one policy?

-We calculated multi-car discounts by comparing costs for two Toyota Camrys.
-One scenario with both cars on the same policy versus separate policies for each vehicle.
-This approach reveals the true discount value rather than relying on advertised percentages that vary by company.
+We calculated multi-car discounts by comparing costs for two Toyota Camrys—one scenario with both cars on the same policy versus separate policies for each vehicle.
+This reveals the true discount value rather than relying on advertised percentages that vary by company.

 Our analysis used 766,080 quotes across 900 ZIP codes from 16 companies, drawing data from Quadrant Information Services and state insurance departments.
-This comprehensive scope ensures our findings reflect real-world pricing across different markets and demographics.
+This comprehensive scope reflects real-world pricing across different markets and demographics.

-We used a 40-year-old married couple with clean driving records as our baseline.
+Our baseline used a 40-year-old married couple with clean driving records.
 This profile represents many households considering multi-car policies and provides a realistic foundation for rate comparisons.

 All quotes included full coverage with: